50 StatesFacts & TriviaPlaces

 5. The Great Chicago Fire of 1871, which sadly ravished the city over three days in October when the O’Leary family’s barn caught on fire and the fire kept spreading over three square miles.
 The result was devastating: more than 100,000 Chicagoans were homeless and an estimate 300 people perished.
 Only a the structure of few buildings survived, including the Chicago Water Tower, St. Michael’s Church, and the Chicago Avenue Pumping Station.
 However, Chicago showed its strength and with the help of relief efforts from all over, the Windy City was able to rebuild and revitalize and rebound.

-What are the Official State Symbols of Illinois?
+What are the official state symbols of Illinois?

 9. Have you ever wondered what the official state amphibian of Illinois is?
 Even if you haven’t, we will tell you anyway.
 It’s the eastern tiger salamander!
 This decision was the result of the citizens of Illinois voting in 2004.